-Jazz Band Club is a ‘big band’ style jazz ensemble where students will learn the fundamentals of playing this style of music and prepare, as a group, for performance.
-This is not a class where students will be taught how to play a new instrument, so all participants must already be proficient on their primary instrument and know how to read music.
+Jazz Band Club is a ‘big band’ style jazz ensemble where students will learn the fundamentals of the style and prepare for performance.
+This is not a beginner’s class, so all participants must already be proficient on their primary instrument and know how to read music.
 It is not required, however, to have band as your elective.
-See Ms. Wassum in Room 110 at lunch or after school for more information.

 The Knitting Club has returned to Sutter with new projects for crafty students.
 Club members will learn all the standard techniques as well as unusual skills like knitting with five needles.
 They will then use the skills to knit personal items as well as blankets to donate to those in need.
 The club is open to everyone from beginners to advanced.
 No experience needed.

 Are you a member of the LGBTQ+ community?
 If not, would you like to show your support for people who are?
 Either way, you have a place here.
 This club welcomes people of all genders and sexualities to engage in open discussion and activism.
-We meet weekly to discuss issues relating to queer-straight relations and to provide a safe space for students to express thoughts, worries and questions and share advice with peers.
+We provide a safe space for students to express thoughts, worries and questions and share advice with peers.
 Don’t let the fear of being different hold you back from changing the world!
 And remember, you don’t have to “come out” to come out to the club!